What Is a Sheaf? From Topology to Graph Learning

 ConceptStandard GCNCellular Sheaf

 The sheaf framework generalises the standard graph to a richer structure that can encode per-edge relational information.
-The Sheaf Laplacian, covered in the next post, is the key operator that makes this actionable for graph learning.
+The sheaf Laplacian, covered in the next post, is the key operator that makes this actionable for graph learning.

 References